 Why do adults always tell younger generations to go outside and “touch some grass”?
 I think they might be onto something.
 Whenever I am overwhelmed or drained from working on a school assignment, I give into my Mom’s loving nagging to go and take a walk or a bike ride.
 I often start feeling rejuvenated once I step out of my house and breathe in that unique smell of suburbia – rich mulch mixed with asphalt and grass.

-Most likely, you will see a couple of birds, bugs, people, or even better, PEOPLE WITH DOGS that you can interact with while you are having your outside time.
+Most likely, you will see a couple of birds, bugs, people, or even better, PEOPLE WITH DOGS that you can interact with.
 And who knows?
-You might run across someone you know who had a similar idea, and you can catch up and actually interact with a fellow human being!
-Even if it is for a simple conversation, interacting with other people can do wonders for your mental health and general mood.
-We were made to be around other people in the community, so naturally, doing that will make us feel good.
+You might run across someone you know who had a similar idea, and you can catch up and chat!
+Even if it is for a simple conversation, interacting with others does wonders for your mental health and general mood.
+God made us to be around other people in the community, so naturally, doing that will make us feel good.

-Anyway, although these 5 tips could help make your time at home more bearable and can keep you from going crazy and talking to random household objects like Tom Hanks in Castaway, do not forget that as things open back up again, it is important to go out in the world again and visit both new and familiar places!
+Anyway, although these 5 tips could help make your time at home more bearable.
+They might even keep you from going crazy and talking to random household objects!
+But do not forget that as things open back up again, it is important to go out in the world again and visit both new and familiar places!

 If you like my content and would like to read more about my journey, I have some of my older posts linked below, and I would love it if you would give these a read as well!